 Enjoy the great outdoors at Japan's highest lake

-Lake Chuzenji is Japan's highest natural lake, located just west of Nikko.
+Lake Chuzenji is Japan's highest elevation natural lake, located just west of Nikko.
 The area's altitude and stunning scenery draw visitors looking to escape the humid Japanese summers.
-It's also popular in the fall for its incredible array of autumn color.
+It's also popular in the fall for its incredible autumn leaves.
 The area is a part of Nikko National Park .

 - Hiking along the lakeside

 - Incredible views of Kegon Falls